squiggled/pokemon-springboot/README.md

     - Earn badges on your trainer profile by playing the quiz challenge.
 - News Center
     - NewsAPI integration for updated Pokémon news.

-- Additional features
+- Developer features
-    - Automated unit tests to ensure the reliability and functionality of the application.
+    - Automated unit tests using JUnit and Mockito to ensure reliability and functionality.
     - Logging to track code events and for easier debugging.

 ## Installation